 Tired of taxis?
 Irked by Uber?
 Or just looking for a scenic, safe and convenient way to get from the V&A Waterfront into Cape Town’s CBD?
 May we introduce Battery Park, a 1.2-hectare urban park at the V&A Waterfront, whose canal provides the perfect pathway for water taxis to transport passengers from the V&A Waterfront to the Cape Town International Convention Centre (CTICC).

 But that’s not all!
 In addition to this convenient canal, the park offers a range of other attractions that make it a destination in itself.
-We’re talking a walking (and running) path, benches, a piazza with a coffeeshop and shops, a skatepark, pavillion, lush lawns, an AstroTurf multi-court, plus a four-story parking garage (for easy access).
+We’re talking a walking (and running) path, benches, a piazza with a coffeeshop and shops, a skatepark, pavilion, lush lawns, sports court, plus a four-story parking garage (for easy access).
 David Green, V&A Waterfront CEO says: “Our overarching vision was to provide a functional, convenient, comfortable, safe and unrestricted space with recreational activities for all age groups.”

 The Canal is designed for swimming, stand-up paddleboarding and kayaking, and it also provides an accessible pathway for water taxis to transport passengers from the V&A Waterfront to the CTICC.